United States Special Operations Command (USSCOM) Executive and Leadership Team

 What roles are included in United States Special Operations Command (USSCOM)’s leadership team?

-The leadership team of United States Special Operations Command (USSCOM) includes roles such as Chief Executive Officer, Executive Officer To the Chief Financial Officer, Chief Operating Officer, Warrior Care Program Care Coalition, Director, Operations & Chief Operating Officer, Chief Information Officer.
+The leadership team of United States Special Operations Command (USSCOM) includes roles such as Chief Executive Officer, Executive Officer To the Chief Financial Officer, Deputy Commanding Officer (Chief Operating Officer), Special Operations Command Central, Chief of Staff, Chief Information Officer.